jornada-im/jornada-im.github.io/index.md

 ## For Researchers

-Jornada PIs, postdocs, students, and research scientists should visit the [For Researchers tab](https://jornada-im.github.io/researcher_info) to find:
+Jornada PIs, postdocs, students, and research scientists should visit the [For Researchers page](https://jornada-im.github.io/researcher_info) to find:

-- Best practices for collecting data and metadata.
+- Metadata templates for preparing datasets for publication
-- Metadata templates for preparing datasets for publication.
+- Best practices for collecting data and metadata
 - Guidelines and tips for using and citing Jornada data.

 ## For Information managers

-Jornada data managers visit the [For Information Managers tab](https://jornada_im.github.io/im_info) to find:
+Jornada data managers visit the [For Information Managers page](https://jornada_im.github.io/im_info) to find:

 - Documentation on Information Management at Jornada Basin.
 - Metadata standards for publishing Jornada data packages